jbreckmckye/nortis/blog/README.md

 Like most software development problems, I just needed to it down into smaller steps:

-- If I could find a simple C graphics library, I could focus on just the logic
+- If I could find a simple C graphics library, I could focus on the logic
-- If I targeted MacOS, it would be easy to debug my program and understand my C newbie mistakes
+- If I targeted MacOS, it would be easy to debug and learn from mistakes
 - If I could get that working, then I could figure out how to port the graphics and controls to PSX

 The framework I went for was [SDL2](http://www.libsdl.org/).
-Maybe there are fancier libraries, maybe there are newer technologies, but it seemed good enough for what I wanted.
-I needed to stop procrastinating and write - my first C program!
+Maybe there are fancier libraries, maybe there are newer ones, but it seemed good enough for what I wanted.
+I needed to stop procrastinating and write... my first C program!

 Despite my fears, I found C incredibly fun.
 Very quickly it 'clicked' for me.
 You start from very simple primitives -